Hans Erich Apostel: Life and career

 He was an editor for the Universal Edition, and was responsible for new editions of the operas of Alban Berg, Wozzeck (published in 1955) and Lulu (published in 1963).

 Although he won numerous prizes for his compositions (including the Grand Austrian State Prize in 1957), his works have rarely been performed.
-He is buried in the Zentralfriedhof in Vienna, Group 32C, No. 57.
+He is buried in the Zentralfriedhof in Vienna, Group 32 C, No. 57.